-Willets Point will become New York's next great neighborhood, with mixed-income housing, retail and entertainment amenities, public open space, community facilities, a hotel, and a convention center.
+With mixed-income housing, retail and entertainment amenities, public open space, community facilities, a hotel, and a convention center, Willets Point will become New York City's next great neighborhood,

 On March 18, 2013, the City Planning Commission certified into the Uniform Land Use Review Procedure an application from the Queens Development Group, LLC and the New York City Economic Development Corporation for special permits from the City Planning Commission pursuant to Section 124-60 of the New York City Zoning Resolution, as amended pursuant to a proposed text amendment, to facilitate surface parking and active recreation on four adjacent zoning lots located within the Special Willets Point District.
 The proposed text amendment and special permits would facilitate one component of a larger multi-phased redevelopment of the entire Willets Point area currently planned for both within the District (east of Citi Field) and outside the District (west and south of Citi Field).
 A Supplemental Draft Environmental Impact Statement has been prepared with the Office of the Deputy Mayor for Economic Development acting as lead agency.
 A Final Supplemental Environmental Impact Statement has been prepared with the Office of the Deputy Mayor for Economic Development acting as lead agency and a Notice of Completion was issued on August 9, 2013.

 The Willets Point Development Plan is a historic redevelopment effort that will transform an area previous generations have sought to change and improve.
 The plan will clean up the environment and help improve the quality of nearby waterways.
 It will link this district, in one of the most vibrant parts of Queens, to basic infrastructure and establish a major new mixed-income neighborhood and commercial destination that will create jobs and recapture billions in spending now lost to the suburbs.